jupyter-book/mystmd/docs/integrating-jupyter.md

 * - `token`
   - The token needed to establish a connection
   - `test-secret`
+* - `kernelName`
+  - The name of the kernel to request when stating a session
+  - `python`
 ```

 ### Start a local Jupyter server